HeadStart45/Marble-Game-Engine/README.md

 # Marble-Game-Engine
 A C++ 2D Game Engine using OpenGL

-Marble is currently in development, and not currently intended for use.
+Marble is currently in development, and not intended for use.

 This repo is public for portfolio purposes.